gfarrell/Jave/README.md

 Prerequisites
 -------------

 Jave is defined as an AMD module, with [http://www.requirejs.org](require.js) in mind.
 You can remove the module definition to have it as a simple class file, but I would recommend leaving it as is and just getting to grips with require.js.
-Jave requires a JSON library of your choice (as long as `JSON.decode()` exists).
+Jave requires a JSON library of your choice (as long as `JSON.parse()` exists).

 It also requires jQuery, of course.